Your Type: Critical reception

 "Your Type" received generally positive reviews.

 Critics have compared the song's depiction of heartbreak and yearning to the similarly-themed "Dancing on My Own" by Robyn.
 Its production was further likened to that of the synthpop band Chvrches.
 In October 2022, Rachel Seo of Variety ranked it as Jepsen's sixth best song.

 In reviewing for NPR, Ken Tucker highlighted "Your Type" as a clear example of Jepsen's "attempt to expand the notion of what disposable pop can sound like", further applauding its vulnerable narrative that transcends gender roles.
 Autostraddle's Abeni Jones christened the song as a "Moody Trans Girl Anthem".

 Nolan Feeny of Time praised Jepsen's "wounded voice" for bringing emotional complexity to an otherwise "unremarkable tale".
 In criticizing Jepsen's lack of identity, Pitchfork's Corban Goble characterized her vocal performance on "Your Type" as indistinguishable from other songs on the record despite Jepsen's attempts to sound "gritty".
 Jessica Doyle, a writer for The Singles Jukebox, emphasized the song's lyrical missteps which "intensifies the pathos of the song—the narrator wants so badly to stand out [...] but even her desperate inner monologue is bland."

 Commercial performance

-Upon its release as a single in late 2015, "Your Type" was not a commercial success and did not enter any music charts.
+Upon its release in late 2015, "Your Type" was not a commercial success and did not enter any music charts.
 In early 2016, the song stayed unranked for five weeks on the Ultratip Bubbling Under chart in Wallonia, the French-speaking region of Belgium.
 The song generated renewed interest in Canada in the spring of 2016 and entered Canadian airplay charts dated May 14, 2016.